GlassAlpha/glassalpha/site/docs/getting-started/quickstart.md

 ## The 5-minute version

-Get your first professional audit report in 5 minutes:
+Get your first professional audit report in 5 minutes (HTML format):

 ### Using quickstart generator (easiest)